JCVB51/JCVB51/README.md

 ---

-### ✨ “Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.” ✨
+### ✨ “Simple things should be simple, complex things should be possible.” ✨

 ---